Aman0Shah/ALonelyPlace/README.md

 The flower grew such
 it wanted to be a tree
 alone in a field

+  # Description
+My name is Aman Shah.
+I am a Junior at WHS!
+I play tennis on a regular basis.
+Currently, I am JV Captain.
+I have participated in M.U.N. for 3 years now, racking multiple awards.
+Lastly, I love to speedrun video games in my spare time,
+I play _MarioKart_, but mostly _Legend of Zelda: Spirit Tracks_.

+This compilation of poems took multiple hours to complete.
+Including the graphics for the cover, the _POEMS_ themself, and creating the website.
+Thank you for taking your time to view the Collection.

 # Blrubs
 **"Simply Amazing, Can't Believe What art, he has proven himself once again.
 BRAVO!"**
 - _Amber_